daniel-ilett/blog/_posts/2019-04-12-tut1-2-smo-silhouette.md

 The resulting volume in which objects get drawn ends up shaped like a square-based pyramid with the top cut off - a rectangular frustum.
 Pixels positioned exactly on the near clip plane have a depth of 0, pixels on the far clip plane have a depth of 1, and all positions in between have depths between 0 and 1.
 Those are the values in the depth buffer.
 But to throw one more curveball into the mix, depth values typically aren't stored in the depth buffer as-is; the actual value stored in the buffer is usually a reciprocal, as explained [here](https://developer.nvidia.com/content/depth-precision-visualized).
 That might seem counter-intuitive at first, but because of floating-point precision issues, we want to represent objects near the camera with more precision than objects far away from the camera - this lets us do that.
 Don't worry about the implementation details too much, as we'll use pre-defined functions that worry about it on our behalf.

+Before we start, make sure to set your camera's far clip plane value to something sensible - I used a value of 125, but this will likely require a bit of tweaking based on the size of your scene.
+If it's too large, you'll barely see the difference between close objects when the shader is complete, and if it's not large enough, some objects in your scene will not be rendered.

 We can retrieve the depth buffer as a texture to use in shaders in Unity.
 Open up the shader template found in `Shaders/Silhouette.shader` and take a look at the fragment shader - I've defined a depth varaible, which is instantly returned.
 Running this shader now will result in a completely black screen - let's fix this.
 First off, let's grab the texture containing the depth buffer values.
 Remember that an image effect is drawn after the camera has finished rendering to a texture - that texture is passed to the image effect shader in `_MainTex`.
 Similarly, we can retrieve another texture called `_CameraDepthTexture`, like this:

 ~~~glsl